-3.3.1 ID Attribute
+3.8.2 ID Attribute

-Each <EntityDescriptor> element is given a unique ID attribute, formed by concatenating the two letters "uk" and six decimal digits, such as "uk000123".
-This attribute value is used as a name for the individual <EntityDescriptor> by the federation operator as part of the operational procedures of the federation.
+Each <EntityDescriptor> element registered with the UK federation is given a unique ID attribute, formed by concatenating the two letters "uk" and six decimal digits, such as "uk000123".
+This attribute value is used as a name for the individual

+<EntityDescriptor> by the federation operator as part of the operational procedures of the federation metadata registrar.